Mahindra Bolero: Bolero Camper

 The Mahindra Bolero is an SUV-based pickup truck, available in AC and non-AC variants.
 Single or double cabin models are on offer.
 It was originally sold as the Bolero Single Cab or Bolero Double Cab, but from early 2002 the Double Cab model has been marketed as the Bolero Camper in India.
 It is powered by the 72 PS 2523 cc turbo-charged direct injection diesel engine, although the new, cleaner M2DiCR has also been an option and in earlier years Peugeot engines were also fitted.
 Drive is manual with 4WD optional, power steering is available.
 Default tyres are 235/75 R15 Goodyear Wrangler radials.
 Mileage 12.2 km/L fuel economy in city with AC.
 Mileage 14 km/L fuel economy on highway at around 80 to 100 km/h with AC.

 There is also a five-seat pickup version with a shorter cargo area called the Bolero Commando, as well as 7/8-seater soft top model called the Bolero Invader.

 Bolero Pik-Up

 The Mahindra Bolero Pik-Up is a single cab mid-size pickup truck with solid front and rear axles.
-Leaf spring suspension (9 leaves) at all four wheels, 2523cc engine 56kW@3200rpm (with power of 59.7kW[sic]), 200Nm@1400-2200rpm, 5-speed manual transmission.
+Leaf spring suspension (9 leaves) at all four wheels, 2523cc engine 56 kW at 3200 rpm, 200 Nm at 1400-2200rpm, 5-speed manual transmission.
 700R15 12PR tyres, front disk and rear drum brakes.
-Length 5215mm, width 1700mm, height 1865mm, wheelbase 3260mm, payload 1700kg.
+Length 5215 mm, width 1700 mm, height 1865 mm, wheelbase 3260 mm, payload 1700 kg.